 Caffey disease or infantile cortical hyperostosis is a largely self-limiting disorder which affects infants.
 It causes bone changes, soft-tissue swelling, and irritability.

-A rare variant known as prenatal onset cortical hyperostosis is severe and fatal, though it is probably a separate entity altogether 1.
 It is distinct from physiological periostitis which can be seen involving the diaphyses of the tibiae, humeri, and femora at the same age.

 Children usually present within the first five months of life with tender and painful soft tissue swelling, erythema, fever, and irritability.